 From study options and career choices, to campus life, exchange opportunities, and where your friends go, there are many things you'll take into account when deciding on which university to choose.
 These days there are also university rankings.

 As the name suggests, university rankings rank universities.
 However, each ranking organisation measures institutions in different ways, using different criteria, and different weightings of similar criteria.

 Rankings can take into account research quality and revenue, surveys of academics and employers, staff-student ratios, and statistics on demographics such as the number of international students.

 Essentially, there are three major global university rankings that most people tend to pay attention to.

 The QS (Quacquarelli Symonds) World Ranking of Universities assesses university performance across research, teaching, employability and “internationalisation” using six performance indicators, which carry a different weighting when calculating the overall scores.

-Four of the indicators are based on ‘hard’ data, while the remaining two (Academic Reputation and Employer Reputation) are based on global surveys – one of academics (more than 70,000) and another of employers (more than 37,000) – each the largest of its kind.
+Four of the indicators are based on ‘hard’ data, while the remaining two (Academic Reputation and Employer Reputation) are based on global surveys – one of academics (more than 94,000) and another of employers (almost 45,000) – each the largest of its kind.

 The six performance indicators include:

 The final two indicators measure “how successful a university has been in attracting international students and academics” based on the proportion of international students and faculty members.